MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-spf-configure.md

 ## More information about SPF

-For advanced examples, a more detailed discussion about supported SPF syntax, spoofing, troubleshooting, and how Office 365 supports SPF, see [How SPF works to prevent spoofing and phishing in Office 365](email-authentication-anti-spoofing.md#HowSPFWorks).
+For advanced examples, a more detailed discussion about supported SPF syntax, spoofing, troubleshooting, and how Office 365 supports SPF, see [How SPF works to prevent spoofing and phishing in Microsoft 365](email-authentication-anti-spoofing.md#how-spf-works-to-prevent-spoofing-and-phishing-in-microsoft-365).

 ## Next Steps: DKIM and DMARC